-However, fake content might constitute only small part of an otherwise long real video, as it was initially suggested in~\cite{chugh_not_2020}.
-Such short modified segments have the power to completely alter the meaning and sentiment of the original real content.
-As an example, consider the manipulation illustrated in Figure~\ref{fig:overview}.
-The real video might represent a person saying ``Vaccinations are safe'', while the fake includes only a short modified segment, for example ``safe'' is replaced with ``dangerous''.
-Hence, the meaning and sentiment of the fake video are significantly different from the real.
-This type of coordinated manipulation, if done precisely, has the potential to sway public opinion (\eg when employed for media of a popular person as the example with Barack Obama) in a particular direction, for example, based on target sentiment polarity.
-Given the discussed major assumption behind current datasets and methods, the state-of-the-art deepfake detectors might not perform well on this type of manipulations.
+However, fake content might constitute only a small part of an otherwise long real video, as was initially suggested in~\cite{chugh_not_2020}.
+Such short modified segments have the power to alter the meaning and sentiment of the original content completely.
+For example, consider the manipulation illustrated in Figure~\ref{fig:overview}.
+The real video might represent a person saying ``Vaccinations are safe'', while the fake includes only a short modified segment; for example, ``safe'' is replaced with ``dangerous''.
+Hence, the meaning and sentiment of the fake video differ significantly from the real one.
+If done precisely, this type of coordinated manipulation can sway public opinion (\eg when employed for media of a famous person as the example with Barack Obama) in a particular direction, for example, based on target sentiment polarity.
+Given the discussed central assumption behind current datasets and methods, the state-of-the-art deepfake detectors might not perform well on this type of manipulation.

-Inspired by this idea and observation, in this paper we tackle the identified important task of detecting content altering fake segments in videos.
-The literature review on benchmark datasets for deepfake detection indicates that there is no dataset suitable for this task, that is, dataset that consists of content driven manipulations.
-Therefore, in this paper, we describe the process of creating such large-scale dataset that will enable further research in this important direction.
-In addition, we propose a novel multimodal method for precise prediction of the boundaries of fake segments based on visual and audio information.
-The \textbf{main contributions} of our work are as follows: \begin{enumerate}[topsep=1pt,itemsep=0pt,partopsep=1ex,parsep=1ex,leftmargin=*] \item We introduce a new large-scale public audio-visual dataset, called \textit{\dataset{} (\datasetabbr{})}, explicitly designed for the task of \tasklower{} of content driven manipulations.
+This paper tackles the important task of detecting content altering fake segments in videos.
+The literature review on benchmark datasets for deepfake detection indicates that there is no dataset suitable for this task, that is, a dataset that consists of content-driven manipulations.
+Therefore, this paper describes the process of creating such a large-scale dataset that will enable further research in this important direction.
+In addition, we propose a novel multimodal method for precisely predicting the boundaries of fake segments based on visual and audio information.
+The \textbf{main contributions} of our work are as follows,